An Advance Birders Guide to Sabah

 Over 300 birds have been recorded at the Tabin Wildlife Reserve on the east coast of Sabah and are genuinely a birder’s paradises.
 Tabin is also known to be the largest reserve in Sabah and is stunningly bigger than the Republic of Singapore in terms of landmass.
 You can find most birds listed in the Sabah checklist here, and if you are into Pitta’s, Tabin is also home to the Bornean Banded Pitta, Black-and-Crimson Pitta and Blue-headed Pitta.

-Inside the reserve, there is only one accommodation called the Tabin Wildlife Resort, a semi-luxurious resort catering to wildlife and nature lovers.
+Inside the reserve is the Tabin Wildlife Resort, catering to wildlife and nature lovers.
 Most birders that come here will spend around five to seven days as the area is enormous.
 Birding activities include moving around in an open-top 4×4 vehicle.

 What makes Tabin desirable is that there is a primary forest, secondary forest and on the outskirts, palm oil plantation.
 Inside the core area, you can find a salt lake and mud volcano, which serves as a wildlife haven.
 And visiting here during the fruiting season is the ultimate bonus for bird watching or photography.